tfennelly/jenkins-js-builder/README.md

 npm install --save-dev jenkins-js-builder
 ```

-> This assumes you have [io.js] installed on your local development environment.
+> This assumes you have [node.js] v4.0.0 (minimum) installed on your local development environment.

 > Note this is only required if you intend developing [jenkins-js-modules] compatible module bundles.
 Plugins using this should automatically handle all build aspects via maven (see later) i.e. __simple building of a plugin should require no machine level setup__.